MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">6.</td>
   <td class="tg-yw4l">Ajin</td>
   <td class="tg-yw4l">Mysterious immortal humans known as "Ajin" first appeared 17 years ago in Africa.
-Upon their discovery, they were labeled as a threat to mankind, as they might use their powers for evil and were incapable of being destroyed.</td>
+Upon their discovery, they were labelled as a threat to mankind, as they might use their powers for evil and were incapable of being destroyed.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/ajin-demi-human-1512?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>